Managing content in Places

 If Places shows no content, this might be happening for a number of reasons:

-- If you've just added a folder to Places and it contains a large amount of files, it may take a while for Live's indexer to properly read and index the relevant content.
+- If you've just added a folder to Places and it contains a large amount of data, it may take a while for Live's indexer to properly read and index the relevant content.
 You'll know that Live is done indexing when the wheel next to the "Places" label has stopped spinning.

-- Make sure no other Live instance is running before launching Live 9, as more than one instance of Live open will disable the entire browser.
-Close all open instances of Live, then re-open just one instance of Live 9.
+- Make sure no other instance of Live is running, as opening more than one instance of Live will disable the entire browser.
+Close all open instances of Live, then re-open just one instance of Live.

-- Finally, make sure the audio files contained in these folders have a valid file extension: while these files will work fine if imported by drag and drop directly in Live, the browser will not show any samples for which an extension does not exist.
-File extensions are hidden by default on most operating systems, thus it might be not immediately possible to find out if your files contain one.
-If you are not sure, find out how to display file extensions on Windows and on OS X.
+- Make sure the audio files contained in these folders have a valid file extension: while these files will work fine if imported directly into Live via drag and drop, the browser will not show any samples for which an extension does not exist.
+File extensions are hidden by default on most operating systems, so it might not be immediately possible to find out if your files contain one.
+Here's how to display file extensions on Windows and on Mac.

-Scanning of added folders in Places is slow
+Scanning of folders is slow or content keeps re-indexing

-- Norton Antivirus.
-If you have Norton Antivirus installed, it can interfere with the content indexing.
+- If you have Norton Antivirus installed, it can interfere with the content indexing.
 Either temporarily disable Norton Antivirus while adding content to places, or uninstall the program entirely.